API Connect Setup Guide

 1. Re-download the JSON key from Google Cloud Console → Service Account → Keys.

-2. Paste the entire private_key value including -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY-----.
+2. Paste the entire `private_key` value including `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`.

 3. Ensure no extra spaces or line breaks around the key.

-chevron-right"Delegation denied" or "Client is unauthorized to retrieve access tokens"hashtag
+<summary>"Delegation denied" or "Client is unauthorized to retrieve access tokens"</summary>

 Cause: Domain-wide delegation not properly configured.